katiefraser/PAIRS/README.md

 ## Contact

-For any questions or concerns about the dataset, please contact Kathleen Fraser at kathleen.fraser@nrc-cnrc.gc.ca.
+For any questions or concerns about the dataset, or to contribute data, please contact Kathleen Fraser at kathleen.fraser@nrc-cnrc.gc.ca.

 ## Citation